ContinuumRoboticsLab/opencontinuumrobotics/_drafts/101/2022-10-21-ctcr-intro.md

 |![image]({{ site.url }}{{ site.baseurl }}/assets/images/posts/cr_101_ctcr_motion_sequence.jpg)|
 |Motion sequence of a CTCR composed of 3 tubes.
 Initially all three tubes are aligned (left).
 The middle and inner tube are then extended and rotated axially by the same angle.
 The innermost tube is then further extended.
 As all tubes can be axially rotated and extended/contracted, a multitude of possible shapes is attainable.|

-## Summary

-Today, we looked at the general structure of a CTCR as a concentric assembly of pre-curved or straight tubes.
-Each tube is rotated and translated at its base, with mechanical actuators located in an actuation unit.
-Depending on the tube pre-curvature and stiffness, in particular of the presence of dominating or balanced tube pairs, the robot behaviour varies in terms of degree of freedom and motion capabilities.

 ## Further Reading